Satyamcod-e/IITG-Hackathon-DataAnalytics-SummerCamp/README.md

 Finally, I prepared the submission file by filling it with these predicted probabilities and saved it as `output_LogisticRegression.csv`.

-Here's a concise summary of the approach in the first person:
+Here's a concise summary of the approach for the second model using RandomForestClassifier:

 I did everything same as earlier, but I used RandomForestClassifier model.